Marketing Assessment & Strategy Report

 Tier 4 — Full Partnership

-Everything in Acceleration, plus: LinkedIn Ads management — Newfangled operates in-platform, managing campaigns, budgets, and optimization directly.
-Email marketing management — Newfangled operates within MMGY's email platform (Pardot/Account Engagement), managing deployment, automation, and list segmentation.
-Podcast/videocast strategy and launch — Newfangled develops the format, guest strategy, production workflow, and distribution plan.
+Everything in Acceleration, plus: Podcast/videocast strategy and launch — Newfangled develops the format, guest strategy, production workflow, and distribution plan.
 Quarterly CMO roundtable program — Newfangled designs, coordinates, and helps facilitate the roundtable series.

 What MMGY owns: Social media day-to-day posting, conference logistics and on-site execution.

-Budget note: At $198,000 for the retainer plus media spend, this tier would exceed the $200,000 budget ceiling.
+Budget note: At $198,000 for the retainer, this tier sits just under the $200,000 budget ceiling.
 We include it as the full expression of the recommended strategy.
-If the budget allows flexibility, this represents the most comprehensive path to the growth targets.
-If not, Tier 3 delivers the highest-leverage activities within the ceiling.

-Best for: An MMGY team that wants Newfangled functioning as an embedded marketing operations partner — owning execution across content, paid media, email, and events alongside strategic direction.
+Best for: An MMGY team that wants Newfangled functioning as an embedded marketing operations partner — owning execution across content, events, and new channel launches alongside strategic direction.

 All tiers are structured as 9-month engagements.
 The positioning workshop and messaging framework are front-loaded in months 1-2.
 Website design and development runs months 2-4.
 AEO/GEO implementation is phased across the full engagement.
 Ongoing advisory and production activities begin once the strategic foundation is established and continue through month 9.